Lee21-bot/crime/README.md

+# ShadowFiles/Crime (Stable Snapshot)

+**Stable Commit:** Profile update, chat UI, and RLS fixes (June 26, 2025)

+This commit is a stable restore point before further chat UI enhancements.
+Use this as a safe fallback if you need to revert any future changes.

+## What Works
+- User profile display name can be updated from the dashboard (with proper RLS and upsert conflict handling)
+- Chat UI is functional with channel switching, colored avatars, and message timestamps
+- Auth, membership, and dashboard flows are stable
+- Supabase RLS policies for `user_profiles` are set up correctly

+## What Was Fixed
+- Fixed missing `display_name` column in `user_profiles`
+- Fixed duplicate key errors on profile update by specifying `onConflict: 'user_id'` in upsert
+- Added/updated RLS policies for user profile editing
+- Improved chat UI and message display

+---

+_You can safely experiment with further chat UI improvements from this point._

 # ShadowFiles - True Crime Community

 A premium Next.js application for true crime enthusiasts featuring exclusive case files, member-only chat, audio narration, and subscription-based access tiers.